 COMMON BRAND NAME(S): Brovana

-This medication does not work immediately and should not be used for sudden attacks of breathing trouble.
-Your doctor must prescribe a quick-relief medicine/inhaler (e.g., albuterol, also called salbutamol in other countries) for sudden shortness of breath while you are using arformoterol.
+This medication does not work right away and should not be used for sudden attacks of breathing trouble.
+Your doctor must prescribe a quick-relief medicine/inhaler (such as albuterol, also known as salbutamol) for sudden shortness of breath while you are using arformoterol.
 You should always have a quick-relief inhaler with you.

-Arformoterol is usually used in combination with other medications such as corticosteroids (inhaled or taken by mouth).
-However, it should not be used with other long-acting inhaled beta agonists (e.g., formoterol, salmeterol) since this may increase your risk for side effects.
+Arformoterol is usually used in combination with other medications (such as inhaled corticosteroids).
+However, it should not be used with similar long-acting inhaled beta agonists (such as formoterol, salmeterol) since this may increase your risk for side effects.

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using this medication and each time you get a refill.
 This medication is used with a special machine called a nebulizer that changes the solution to a fine mist that you inhale.
-Learn all instructions for the use of this medication and the nebulizer equipment.
-Do not use the solution if it is discolored.
-Opened vials of solution should be used right away.
-If you have any questions, consult your doctor or pharmacist.
+Learn how to prepare the solution and use the nebulizer properly.
+If a child is using this medication, a parent or other responsible adult may need to help the child use the nebulizer properly.
+If you have any questions, ask your doctor, pharmacist, or respiratory therapist.

-If you have been using a quick-relief inhaler (e.g., albuterol, salbutamol) on a regular daily schedule (such as 4 times daily), your doctor will direct you to stop this schedule and only use the quick-relief inhaler as needed for sudden shortness of breath.
+If you have been using a quick-relief inhaler (albuterol, salbutamol) on a regular daily schedule (such as 4 times daily), your doctor will direct you to stop this schedule and only use the quick-relief inhaler as needed for sudden shortness of breath.
 Consult your doctor for details.